vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-tracking/integrate-external-orders-vtex-tracking.md

 >ℹ️ Because this type of integration assumes payment is already taken care of when orders are imported, we can use the fulfillment order workflow.
 This is the same workflow used by sellers integrating with marketplaces, for example.

->ℹ️ Make sure you have [API authentication credentials](https://developers.vtex.com/docs/guides/getting-started-authentication) in order to use the APIs listed below.
+>ℹ️ Make sure you have [API authentication credentials](https://developers.vtex.com/docs/guides/getting-started-authentication) to use the APIs listed below.

 ## 1. Place order